 Protestantism was spreading on the islands when the first Catholic priests stepped foot on Honolulu in July of 1827, celebrating the first Mass on Hawaiian soil on July 14, 1827.
 The first Catholic baptism took place on November 30, 1827.
 Among the earliest converts were Chief Boki and his wife, Kuini Liliha, the royally-appointed governors of the island of Oahu.
 Native Hawaiian converts enthusiastically embraced the faith, spirituality, rites of worship and prayer practices of the Catholic Church.

 However, the Protestant Congregationalist missionaries persuaded Kaahumanu that Catholicism should be banned from Hawaii.
 In 1830, Kaahumanu signed legislation that forbade Catholic teachings and threatened to deport any foreigners who taught Catholic doctrine.
 She had the Catholic priests deported and churches shut down.
-As the Hawaiian historical society indicates,, “Under pressure by American Protestant missionaries, who considered Catholic doctrine a damning religious error, Kamehameha III twice expelled the Catholics.”
-During this time, Catholicism had to go undergrown in which mass was performed in a clandestine manner.
+As the Hawaiian historical society indicates, “Under pressure by American Protestant missionaries, who considered Catholic doctrine a damning religious error, Kamehameha III twice expelled the Catholics.”
+During this time, Catholicism had to go underground in which mass was performed in a secret, clandestine manner.
 Some Hawaiian Catholics managed to conceal their faith.
 Others were arrested, beaten, imprisoned, and forced into hard labor.
 This bit of persecution went on until French ambassadors convinced King Kamehameha III to allow Catholicism to be legal (here and here).

 Fearing an assault on his kingdom for its persecution of Catholics, Kamehameha III issued the Edict of Toleration on 17 June 1839.
 The document contained the following proclamation: